-Note 1: Non-malignant intracranial and CNS tumors have a separate set of rules.

-Note 2: Laterality is not used to determine multiple primaries for malignant CNS tumors.

-Note 3: Timing is not used to determine multiple primaries for malignant CNS tumors.

-Note 4: Separate GBM following an astrocytic or glial tumor is a multiple primary.

-Note 5: These rules are NOT used for tumor(s) described as metastases.

-Note 6: 2007 MPH Rules and 2018 Solid Tumor Rules are used based on date of diagnosis.

-- Tumors diagnosed 01/01/2007 through 12/31/2017: Use 2007 MPH Rules - Tumors diagnosed 01/01/2018 and later: Use 2018 Solid Tumor Rules - The original tumor diagnosed before 1/1/2018 and a subsequent tumor diagnosed 1/1/2018 or later in the same primary site: Use the 2018 Solid Tumor Rules.
+- Note 1: Non-malignant intracranial and CNS tumors have a separate set of rules. - Note 2: Laterality is not used to determine multiple primaries for malignant CNS tumors. - Note 3: Timing is not used to determine multiple primaries for malignant CNS tumors. - Note 4: Separate GBM following an astrocytic or glial tumor is a multiple primary. - Note 5: These rules are NOT used for tumor(s) described as metastases. - Note 6: 2007 MPH Rules and 2018 Solid Tumor Rules are used based on date of diagnosis. - Tumors diagnosed 01/01/2007 through 12/31/2017: Use 2007 MPH Rules - Tumors diagnosed 01/01/2018 and later: Use 2018 Solid Tumor Rules - The original tumor diagnosed before 1/1/2018 and a subsequent tumor diagnosed 1/1/2018 or later in the same primary site: Use the 2018 Solid Tumor Rules.

-Rule M1Abstract a single primaryi when it is not possible to determine if there is a single tumor or multiple tumors.
-Note 1: Use this rule only after all information sources have been exhausted Note 2: Examples of cases with minimal information include i Prepare one abstract.
+- Rule M1 Abstract a single primary when it is not possible to determine if there is a single tumor or multiple tumors. - Note 1: Use this rule only after all information sources have been exhausted - Note 2: Examples of cases with minimal information include - Death certificate only (DCO) - · Cases for which information is limited to pathology report only - Outpatient biopsy with no follow-up information available - Multiple pathology reports which do not specify whether a single tumor or multiple tumors have been biopsied and/or resected iPrepare one abstract.
 Use the histology rules to assign the appropriate histology code.

-- Death certificate only (DCO) - Cases for which information is limited to pathology report only - Outpatient biopsy with no follow-up information available - Multiple pathology reports which do not specify whether a single tumor or multiple tumors have been biopsied and/or resected